Abhay-yadav966/Dev-Detective/README.md

    - Enjoy a customized visual experience.
 ## Dark and Light Mode
 Dev Detective offers a dynamic dark and light mode for user customization.
 Click the mode toggle button in the top right corner to switch between the two modes.
+## Contributions
+Contributions are welcome!
+If you have any suggestions or find any issues, please feel free to open an issue or a pull request.